-8.3 Who owns the intellectual property rights to algorithms that are improved by machine learning without active human involvement in the software development?
+8.3 Who owns the intellectual property rights to algorithms that are improved by AI/ML without active human involvement in the software development?

-If there is no active human involvement in the software development at all, no intellectual property rights will arise.
+If there is no active human involvement in the software development at all, no IP rights will arise.
 However, if the development of the software falls under the act of "adaptation" of an original work, the copyright holder of the original work holds rights on the developed software including the right of reproduction, the right of transmitting to the public and the right of adaptation.
 This means that, for example, the developed software cannot be reproduced without obtaining a licence from the copyright holder of the original work.

-8.4 What commercial considerations apply to licensing data for use in machine learning?
+8.4 What commercial contractual and strategic considerations apply to licensing data for use in AI/ ML?
+How do these considerations change when licensing healthcare data?